MEPs propose tougher CO2 limits on new cars and vans to enable the EU to reach zero emissions on roads by 2035.

 The number of electric cars has been growing fast, accounting for 11% of newly registered passenger cars in 2020.

-Find out more facts and figures in our infographics
+Find out more facts and figures about car emissions

 Targets are expressed in percentages because the 95 g/km standard will have to be recalculated according to the new more rigorous emissions test that better reflects real driving conditions.